 Each objective is of equal importance and the Council's policy relating to each of them is given in this Statement of Licensing Policy.
-Where the .Council receives relevant representations regarding an application from a "Responsible Authority" or an "other person", thereby invoking the Council's discretion to consider the matter, the Council may consider attaching conditions to licences to promote the licensing objectives as appropriate.
+Where the Licensing Authority.Council receives relevant representations regarding an application from a "Responsible Authority" or an "other personInterested party", thereby invoking the Licensing AuthorityCouncil's discretion to consider the matter, the Licensing Authority Council may consider attaching conditions to licences to promote the licensing objectives as appropriate.
 'Other Persons' may include any of the following:-

-- Residents living near the premises - Persons with an interest in the premises or locality - Local Councillors - Businesses with an interest in the premises or locality - Organisations with an interest in the locality, premises or licensable activities - 2.3 This Statement of Licensing Policy has been prepared in accordance with the provisions of the .
-Act . and with regard to the Guidance issued by the Home Office under Section 182 of the Act.
-The Policy will take effect on 7th January 2016 and will remain in force for a period of not more than five years.
-A review and further consultation will be carried out no later than Autumn 2020.
-If any amendments to the Statement of Licensing Policy are needed before the review period they will only be made following consultation with those parties referred to in paragraph 1.4 below. - 2.4 There are a number of groups who have an interest in the licensing of premises under the Act, including the licensed trade, customers, residents, local councillors and enforcing agencies.
+- Residents living near the premises - Persons with an interest in the premises or locality - Local Councillors - Businesses with an interest in the premises or locality - Organisations with an interest in the locality, premises or licensable activities - 12.3 This Statement of Licensing Policy has been prepared in accordance with the provisions of the Licensing__Act 2003, and with regard to the Guidance issued by the Secretary of StateHome Office under Section 182 of the Act.
+The Policy will take effect on 7th January 20164 and will remain in force for a period of not more than fivethree years.
+A review and further consultation will be carried out no later than Autumn 2020in 2010/11.
+If any amendments to the Statement of Licensing Policy are needed before the review period they will only be made following consultation with those parties referred to in paragraph 1.4 below. - 24.4 There are a number of groups who have an interest in the licensing of premises under the Licensing Act 2003, including the licensed trade, customers, residents, local councillors and enforcing agencies.
 All these parties have views and concerns that require consideration as part of the licensing function.
-Before publishing the Statement of Licensing Policy and any amendments to it, the Council as licensing authority will consult with Gloucestershire Police; Gloucestershire Fire and Rescue Service; the Council's Development Control and Public Protection Services, bodies representing local holders of personal licences, premises licences and club premises certificates; and local businesses and residents in the District.
-In addition, the Council may also consult with other local bodies and agencies as appropriate. - 2.5 The Act introduces a unified system of regulation for the sale and supply of alcohol, and the provision of regulated entertainment and late night refreshment.
+Before publishing the Statement of Licensing Policy and any amendments to it, the Cotswold District Council as licensing authority will consult with Gloucestershire Police; Gloucestershire Fire and Rescue Service; the Council's Development Control and Public Protection Services, bodies representing local holders of personal licences, premises licences and club premises certificates; and local businesses and residents in the District.
+In addition, the Council may also consult with other local bodies and agencies as appropriate. - 21.5 The Act introduces a unified system of regulation for the sale and supply of alcohol, and the provision of regulated entertainment and late night refreshment.
 Nothing in this Policy will prevent any person from exercising their rights under the Act as an applicant or objector.
-The .Council's aim is to uphold the licensing objectives whilst facilitating well run and managed premises with licence holders displaying sensitivity to the impact of the premises on local residents. - 2.6 In drawing up and reviewing this policy the Council must consult with:-
+The licensing authority's Council's aim is to uphold the licensing objectives whilst facilitating well run and managed premises with licence holders displaying sensitivity to the impact of the premises on local residents. - 2.6 In drawing up and reviewing this policy the Licensing Authority Council must consult with -

-The Chief Officer of Police for the area:
+The Chief Officer of Police for the area;